hjalal/twig/README.md

 ND = Not dominated

 ## Cost-Effectiveness Acceptability Curve (CEAC):
-We can also plot the cost-effectiveness acceptability curve (CEAC) using a range of willingness to pay (WTP) thresholds:
+We can also plot the cost-effectiveness acceptability curve (CEAC) using a range of willingness to pay (WTP) thresholds using the `plot_ceac` function:

 ``` r
 plot_ceac(results$sim_ev, wtp_range = seq(0, 100000, by = 1000))
 ```
 ![](man/figures/ceac_twig.png)

 This brief tutorial demonstrated the basic functionality of the `twig` package with a simple Markov model.
-It shows how to define a simple `twig`, define the probabilistic input data, run the model, create the ICER table, and produce the CEAC curves.
-To illustrate more advanced functionality of `twig`, we provide two vignettes:
+It shows how to define a basic `twig`, define the probabilistic input data, run the model, create the ICER table, and produce the CEAC curves.
+To illustrate more advanced functionality of `twig`, we provide two vignettes, one on a time-dependent Markov model and the other on a decision tree.

 ## Additional Resources:

-1. [Time-dependent Markov model](https://hjalal.github.io/twig/articles/markov_time_dep.html) using the sick-sicker model which illustrates the followign features:
+1. [Time-dependent Markov model](https://hjalal.github.io/twig/articles/markov_time_dep.html) using the sick-sicker model which illustrates the following features:
+- transition probabilities dependent on decisions and states
-- simulation time / age / cycle dependency
+- transition probabilities dependent on simulation time (i.e., Markov cycle)
-- tunnel state / cycle in state / state residency dependency
+- transition probabilities dependent on state residency (i.e., cycle in Markov state) or tunnels
-- sequential events within each cycle
+- transition probabilities dependent on prior events in a sequence of events within each cycle
+- payoffs dependent on decisions and states
-- transition payoffs
+- payoffs dependent on events
 - payoff discounting
+- parallel computation

 2. [Decision-tree](https://hjalal.github.io/twig/articles/decision_tree.html) illustrating the cost-effectiveness of herpes simplex encephalopathy
-- decision tree
+- building a decision tree
 - multiple sequential events
-- event dependency
+- event probabilities dependent on decisions
+- event probabilities depending on prior events in a sequence of events
+- define final outcomes in a decision tree
+- payoff dependent on decisions
-- payoff dependency on events
+- payoff dependency on events and final outcomes

 ## Disclaimer